Streaming

 text_deltaAssistant text arrived

-reasoning_deltaReasoning text arrived from a provider that exposes it
+reasoning_deltaReasoning text or summary arrived from a provider that exposes it

 tool_callThe model requested a tool